DET171/det171.github.io/src/content/post/hackac-24/index.md

 <SALEAE>
 ```

 After running it a couple times, we can see that each `.bin` file contains the string `<SALEAE>`.
-A quick google search tells us that this is the header for a Saleae Logic Analyzer file, so we go ahead and download the Logic 2 analyzer they have kindly provided us with ([link](https://www.saleae.com/downloads/)).
+A quick google search tells us that this is the header for a Saleae Logic Analyzer file, so let's go ahead and download the Logic 2 analyzer they have kindly provided us with ([link](https://www.saleae.com/downloads/)).

 After downloading it, we open `capture.sal` and we're met with the following: